jggrandi/DataAnalysis3DController/README.md

 Each branch correspond to a specific data analysis

-1. PortasAbertasGame: Corresponds to the analysis of collected data in the Portas Abertas event.
+1. PortasAbertasGame: Data analysis of the pilot test performed in the Portas Abertas event.
+It was a stacking blocks game.
+2. SUI: Data analysis of the user experiment applied for Symposium on Spatial User Interaction event.